kcp-dev/kcp/docs/content/concepts/apis/exporting-apis.md

       path: "root:api-provider" # path of your api-provider workspace
 ```

-Furthermore, `APIBindings` provide the `APIExport` owner access to additional resources defined in an `APIExport`'s PermissionClaims list.
-PermissionClaims must be accepted by the user explicitly, before this access is granted.
+Furthermore, `APIBindings` provide the `APIExport` owner access to additional resources defined in an `APIExport`'s permission claims list.
+Permission claims must be accepted by the user explicitly, before this access is granted.
 The resources can be builtin Kubernetes resources or resources from other `APIExports`.
 When an `APIExport` is changed after workspaces have bound to it, new or changed APIs are automatically propagated to all `APIBindings`.
-New `PermissionClaims` on the other hand are NOT automatically accepted.
+New permission claims on the other hand are NOT automatically accepted.

 Returning to our example, we can grant the requested permissions in the `APIBinding`: